Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/sprints/sprint 1.md

 no game
 # Sprint Summary
 ## **Sprint Reflection and summary**
 During this sprint I started my game.
+I put in all the basic code to create a window, character and the beginnings of a map.
+I did a lot of messing round with my map in this sprint, in my previous game I made it 2d so it took a bit of getting used to having it from a top down POV.
+I did not have my tile size right on the map so at the end of this sprint my game looked very disjointed as I hadn't quite finished the final parts of the map.

+I am very happy with the progress that I made during this sprint. last year doing this sort of work was really hard and I was really happy to find that I was able to understand and do it much faster this year.

 ## **Major Changes and Achievements Described**
-major achievements I made in this sprint were getting my game running and having my game running with the starts of an mvp. i did a lot of testing learning how to get topdown to work and trying different tilesets to see which aesthetic me and others preferred.
+major achievements I made in this sprint were getting my game running with the starts of an MVP.
+I did a lot of testing learning about how top down worked compared to 2d.
+I found the controls to be quite different but I was able to get it working and am currently in the process of improving them to a movement I like more. the A/B testing I did also gave me a direction to work towards in my game.

-i created a basic map and
+As well as this, I created a basic map and character stand in, successfully implementing them both into my game.

 ## **Brief Description of your testing**
-i did A/B testing on which  game design people like more: topdown or 2d. i did not create my own maps for it as i didnt want to waste my time on maps i might not use. instead i used pictures from different 2d and topdown games people enjoy and asked which per people prefered.These were the results.
+I did A/B testing on which  game design people like more: top down or 2d.
+I created 2 different maps and asked people from inside and outside our class which they preferred the look of.
 ## **Link to testing results/tables**
+obsidian://open?vault=documents&file=Sprints%20and%20tests%2Ftests%20%26%20trials%2FTesting%20and%20trialling%201

 # Project at the end of the sprint